 The increase in contract costs, current portion was primarily attributable to the addition of costs to fulfill the K-MAX® program and the reclassification of a portion of costs to fulfill the K-MAX® program and certain structures programs from contract costs, noncurrent portion, partially offset by the amortization of contract costs.
-For the three-month fiscal periods ended April 2, 2021 and April 3, 2020, amortization of contract costs was \$1.9 million and \$2.5 million, respectively.
+For the three-month and six-month fiscal periods ended July 2, 2021, amortization of contract costs was \$3.2 million and \$5.1 million, respectively.
+For the three-month and six-month fiscal periods ended July 3, 2020, amortization of contract costs was \$2.1 million and \$4.6 million, respectively.

-The decrease in contract costs, noncurrent portion was primarily attributable to the the reclassification of a portion of costs to fulfill the K-MAX® program and certain structures programs to contract costs, current portion.
+Contract costs, noncurrent portion remained relatively flat, which was primarily attributable to the addition of costs to fulfill the K-MAX \circledast unmanned program, offset by the reclassification of costs to fulfill the K-MAX \circledast program and certain structures programs to contract costs, current portion.